Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 		npm install

 1. In Visual Studio Code, open the `/node` folder.
-To start the app locally with [the debugger](https://code.visualstudio.com/docs/editor/node-debugging), select the Debug icon on the left navigation bar, select "Compound Web + API" configuration from the dropdown, and click the green start triangle.
+To start the app locally with [the debugger](https://code.visualstudio.com/docs/editor/node-debugging), select the Debug icon on the left navigation bar, select **Compound Web + API** configuration from the dropdown, and click the green start triangle.
 Allow access through the firewall if requested.

 	![image](./media/Azure-OpenDev-VSCode-Compoud-Configuration-Node.png)